Omar-Alme/marketing-agency/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the website.
-- [remove background](https://www.remove.bg/b/remove-logo-backgrounds) was used to remove backgrounds from images
+- [remove background](https://www.remove.bg/b/remove-logo-backgrounds) was used to remove backgrounds from images.
+- [FontAwesome](https://fontawesome.com/) used for icons in the pricing cards.